stevejgordon/AspNetCoreDockerWorkshop/activities/10-InitialDockerfile.md

 # Initial Dockerfile

-For this activity, please ensure you have completed [Activity 8](8-Logging.md).
+For this activity, please ensure you have completed [Activity 9](9-Logging.md).

+## What's the plan?

+We're going to create a dockerfile to containerise our application.
+We'll use the dockerfile to build a Docker image for the application so that it can be distributed and used to launch a container.

 ## Activity Steps